 - Have your equipment inspected by Frigi-Temp before the first heat wave comes.

 - AC units can only cool down an area so quickly.
-Make sure you do not wait until your office or building is unbearably hot before turning it on.
+Make sure you do not wait until your home is unbearably hot before turning it on.

 - Install an attic fan – it can cool your attic by nearly 30°!